 On Friday 19th January five of the most talented Year 10 scientists (Anastasia Balanyuk, Jay Foster-Mills, Jamie Huxley, Adriana Kurka and Matthew Keeble) competed in the inaugural Science Olympics, held at Stoke 6th Form College.
-As our “Olympians” set off from school, buoyed by the return of their 5th competitor, Matthew, excitement turned to trepidation of what was to come.
+As our “Olympians” set off from the academy, buoyed by the return of their 5th competitor, Matthew, excitement turned to trepidation of what was to come.
 Would the rival schools know more about Science?
 Had they been training for 4 years?
 What would the lunch be like?

 The first activity saw Ormiston Meridian students tasked with building a boat to carry the maximum mass possible, using only card, plastic and sellotape.
 Anastasia’s competitiveness was infectious, and soon the team were desperately cutting, sticking and folding, in the hope of making the best boat.
 What resulted was described as a “floating samosa” by Matthew, but still the team managed to come second in the heat, their boat carrying a mass of 550g.
 Unfortunately in heat 2 the other schools all surpassed this mass, leaving the team trailing in 5th place.